chadgeary/cloudoffice/oci/README.md

 Edit the vars file (oci.tfvars) to customize the deployment, especially:

 ```
-# ph_password
+# admin_password
-# password to access the pihole webui
+# password to access the webui, user is ncadmin

+# db_password
+# password used by nextcloud application to read/write to databases

 # ssh_key
 # A public SSH key for access to the compute instance via SSH, with user ubuntu.